How To Build A Home App Like Design This Home

 An introduction to the “Design This Home” app

 Design This Home is an “Augmented Reality” (AR)- based mobile game app, and App Minis, the game studio has built this.
 This game app falls in the simulation category, and has the following features:

-- Users can design and build virtual homes using this app, and the app also enables them to decorate it in real-time, thus giving you a chance to wear the hat of an interior designer.
+- Users can design and build DIY virtual 3D models of homes using this app, and the app also enables them to decorate it in real-time, thus giving you a chance to wear the hat of an interior designer.

-- They can paint the wall, arrange furniture, renovate the floor, etc. in this fun game.
+- They can paint the wall, redo the living room, renovate the floor plan, etc. in this fun game.

 - App users can choose from a variety of styles like modern, traditional, country, etc to create 3d views for a dream home.

-- The app features high-quality retina art and animation.
+- The app features high-quality, photo-realistic retina art and animation for new home building.

 - Users can share their designs with their friends over Facebook or email.

 Design This Home had over a million downloads.
 Apps like this are mobile AR apps, and experts estimate that the installed base of mobile AR could reach 3.5 billion by 2022.
 Read more about this in “7 statistics every app developer should know about augmented reality”.